 - 4. Subcontractor Monitoring.
 In accordance with 2 CFR Subtitle B with guidance at 2 CFR Part 200, LPHA shall monitor each Subcontractor's delivery of Program Element services and promptly report to OHA when LPHA identifies a major deficiency in a Subcontractor's delivery of a Program Element service or in a Subcontractor's compliance with the Subcontract between the Subcontractor and LPHA.
 LPHA shall promptly take all necessary action to remedy any identified deficiency.
 LPHA shall also monitor the fiscal performance of each Subcontractor and shall take all lawful management and legal action necessary to pursue this responsibility.
-In the event of a major deficiency in a Subcontractor's delivery of a Program Element service or in a Subcontractor's compliance with the Subcontract between the Subcontractor and LPHA, nothing in this Agreement shall limit or qualify any right or authority OHA has under state or federal law to take action directly against the Subcontractor.
-LPHA must monitor its Subcontractors itself and may not enter into a contract with another entity for monitoring Subcontracts.
-LPHAs must have internal controls and policies in place to ensure there are no unresolved conflicts of interest between the subcontractor and the individual monitoring the subcontractor. - 5.
+In the event of a major deficiency in a Subcontract between the Subcontract between the Subcontract between the Subcontract between the Subcontract performance or in a Subcontractor's compliance with the Subcontractor is delivery of a Program Element service or in a Subcontractor's compliance with the Subcontract between the Subcontract between the Subcontract performance or in a Subcontractor's compliance with the Subcontract between the Subcontract between the Subcontract performance or in a Subcontractor's compliance with the Subcontract between the Subcontract performance or in a Subcontractor's compliance with the Subcontract between the Subcontract performance or in a Subcontract performance with the Subcontract performance or in a Subcontractor's compliance with the Subcontract performance or in a Subcontract performance with the Subcontract performance or in a Subcontract performance with the Subcontract performance or in a Subcontract performance with the Subcontract performance or in a Subcontract performance performance performance performance performance - 5.
 Alternative Formats and Translation of Written Materials, Interpreter Services.
 In connection with the delivery of Program Element services, LPHA shall: - a.
 Make available to an LPHA Client, without charge to the LPHA Client, upon the LPHA Client's or OHA's request, all written materials in alternate, if appropriate, formats as required by OHA's administrative rules or by OHA's written policies made available to LPHA. - b.
 Make available to an LPHA Client, without charge to the LPHA Client, upon the LPHA Client's or OHA's request, all written materials in the prevalent non-English languages in LPHA's service area. - c.
 Make available to an LPHA Client, without charge to the LPHA Client, upon the LPHA Client's or OHA's request, oral interpretation services in all non-English languages in LPHA's service area. - d.
 Make available to an LPHA Client with hearing impairment, without charge to the LPHA Client, upon the LPHA Client's or OHA's request, sign language interpretation services and telephone communications access services.